SugamKuber/Dati/README.md

 ---------------------
-It is bit slow to be hoenst, Please dont mind to give help me for hand THinking to add features like
+It is bit slow to be hoenst, Please dont mind to give help me for hand THinking to add features like Functional Search bar, Pagination, Filters....
-->Functional Search bar
-->Pagination
-->Filters....

 A big hats off to the ones who helped me and OFC Open-source-resourse on Intrnet ;)